awsdocs/aws-direct-connect-user-guide/README.md

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

 The sample code within this documentation is made available under a modified MIT license.
 See the LICENSE-SAMPLECODE file.

+Updated the repository on Feb 4, 2024.
+This includes merge requests on GitHub, as well as docsite tickete fixes, and updating the content for the release of SiteLink in December 2021.